 Become a member of a supportive group of women who serve and pray together

 Participate in monthly Circle meetings, including spring socials, Christmas socials, and summer luncheons

 Participate in the yearly UMW Unit Meeting

 Our UMW Circles

-- Meetings: Second Tuesday of each month at 7pm in the Parlor.
+Meetings: Second Tuesday of each month (September-May) at 7pm in the Parlor

 Circle 6 members are a diverse group of empty nesters and grandparents or wannabes.
 Our members are active in many church activities.
 We support missions, both local and foreign, with some of our members going on mission trips.
 We have monthly programs that are informative and interesting.
 We care for each other and always support members during difficult times.
 There are always laughs as well as serious discussions during our meetings at our members' homes in the evenings.
 We welcome new members to join us.

-- Meetings: Second Tuesday of each month at 10am at the church or in members' homes.
+Meetings: Second Tuesday of each month at 10:30am in the Parlor at Christ Church Holden Road